Key points

 A hardship variation will not fix any late payments already reported to the consumer credit reporting agency.
 Any late payments remain on a person’s credit report for two years from the time they were reported.

 This is why it’s imperative to ask for a variation as early as possible, either via phone or email.
 It’s advised to keep records of all dealings and correspondence with the lender.
-Bear in mind too, many lenders are legally required to work with people in financial hardship.
+Bear in mind, too, that many lenders are legally required to work with people in financial hardship.
 These include:

-banks, credit unions, and building societies
+• banks, credit unions, and building societies

-members of the Mortgage and Finance Association of Australia
+• members of the Mortgage and Finance Association of Australia

-members of the Australian Financial Complaints Authority (ACFA).
+• members of the Australian Financial Complaints Authority (ACFA).
 (All consumer lenders are members.)

 How do lenders generally respond?

-A lender may or may not agree to a hardship variation, or request more information.
-Sometimes a lender may propose an alternative variation than what was requested.
 In any case, it’s essential to keep a record of the decision and get in writing the exact conditions of any variations granted.
 These may include the amount and frequency of repayments, interest or fees charged, start and end dates, and what happens after that time.

 If a lender doesn’t agree to a request, it is obliged to explain why and also how to make an internal complaint.
 It also must advise a borrower of their right to complain to the watchdog body, the Australian Financial Complaints Authority (AFCA).

-As well, if the lender doesn’t respond within 21 days (as consumer credit lenders are obliged to do by law), it’s best to go back to the lender.
+If the lender doesn’t respond within 21 days (as consumer credit lenders are obliged to do by law), it’s best to go back to the lender.
 If that is unsuccessful, the matter can be pursued via AFCA.

 What if the income in your new job doesn’t meet the income of your old one?

-If a borrower’s income level is not as high as it was previously, their home loan can be refinanced with the existing lender, or by looking around for a more suitable deal among other lenders.
 A homeowner might also consider renting out the property if they can arrange an alternative living situation that allows them to cover their mortgage repayments and live with lower costs, for example, moving in with family or shifting to a lower-cost rental area.